habibkir/minitest/README.md

 # minitest
-a stupidly barebone unit testing tool, for whenever you just need a fancy way to check "is this ok?" and not much more
+a stupidly barebone unit testing tool, for whenever you just need a fancy way to check "is this ok?" and not much more there is one header and it only declares some test macros, the rest is up to the user

 test suites are declared as
 ```